SnehaGudur/ai-chatbot-gpt/README.md

 ### ✅ Goals:
 - Finalized AI-based chatbot using OpenAI
-- Chose React for frontend and Node/Python for backend
+- Chose React for frontend and Node for backend
 - Created folder structure
 - Initialized GitHub repo